KTH-SSAS/EP2791-Cybersecurity-Threat-Modeling-and-Risk-Analysis/YACRAF-Calculator-Tool/README.md

 ### Working with Metamodel Views

-**Note on the meta-model**: You generally should not change the meta-model.
+**Note on the meta-model**: You generally should not change the meta-model, it encodes YACRAF out of the box.
 In almost all cases, your work should be done by adding/editing instances and values, not by altering classes/attributes.
 Please only consider a meta-model change with strong justification, and keep in mind that it can break examples and scripts.

+So most likely you should skip over this section!

 #### Creating Classes and Attributes